ofchurches/HARC_Development/brief_2/CoP_for_data_in_SA_MD.md

 -   A data asset that is made available, software that is built or documentation that is written in the service of one use case should be made available to other data professionals in the health system in South Australia to reduce the number of times that same task is done in different places.

 -   Techniques and technologies that affect the health care system in South Australia are developed by people working in government at state and federal level, private industry and academia.
-It would help the system to fascilitate the trasfer of novel approaches across these institutional divides.
+It would help the system to facilitate the transfer of novel approaches across these institutional divides.

 Avenues for improvement and what already exists
 ===============================================